 385 Commonwealth was designed by architect Obed F. Smith and built in 1885-1886 by Charles H. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale, one of six contiguous houses (381-383-385-387-389-391 Commonwealth).
-George Wheatland, Jr., is shown as the owner on the original building permit application for 385 Commonwealth, dated December 15, 1885.
-At the same time, George Wheatland, Jr., was having six more houses built at 430-440 Marlborough on the lots to the north, behind 381-391 Commonwealth, also designed by Obed Smith and built by Charles Dodge.
+George Wheatland, Jr., is shown as the owner on the original building permit application for 381 Commonwealth, dated December 15, 1885.
+At the same time, George Wheatland, Jr., was having six more houses built at 430-440 Marlborough, on the lots to the north, behind 381-391 Commonwealth, also designed by Obed Smith and built by Charles Dodge.

-385 Commonwealth was purchased in December of 1887 by Mrs. Mary (Baker) Glover Patterson Eddy, widow of George Washington Glover, former wife of Dr. Daniel Patterson, and widow of Dr. Asa Gilbert Eddy.
-She is shown as the owner on the 1888 and 1895 Bromley maps.
+On November 16, 1887, 385 Commonwealth was purchased from George Wheatland, Jr., by Mary Morse (Baker) Glover Patterson Eddy, widow of George Washington Glover, former wife of Dr. Daniel Patterson, and widow of Dr. Asa Gilbert Eddy.

 Mary Baker Eddy was the founder of the Christian Science Church.
 She previously had lived at 571 Columbus, where she had moved in about 1884 after the death of Asa Eddy.
 They had lived at 569 Columbus at the time of his death in June of 1882, and before that had lived in Lynn.

 Mrs. Eddy lived at 385 Commonwealth until 1889, when she moved to Concord, New Hampshire.
 She continued to own 385 Commonwealth and leased it to others or made it available for use by the Church.

 In the mid-1890s, when the original Mother Church was being completed on Massachusetts Avenue, Mrs. Eddy decided to renovate the house.
 In a July 12, 1894, letter to Septimus James Hanna, at that time Pastor of the Mother Church, she commented that “perhaps I shall cleanse and refurnish that house [385 Commonwealth] … for my winter home.”